ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/pregnancies/concept_model.rst

       * Check that anemia, maternal disorders and deaths match with target values
       * Check that different scenarios visually appear to separated as expected
       * Check that birth outcome count observer is functioning as expected
+    - `Model 11.0 V&V notebook (Ethiopia only) available here <https://github.com/ihmeuw/vivarium_research_nutrition_optimization/pull/141>`_
+      * Anemia prevalence is underestimated
+      * Pregnancy outcome observer appears to be recording once per timestep rather than once per simulation
+  * - 11.1
+    - * Check that anemia prevalence looks good with stratification and updated artifact keys
+      * Check that 2021 year update looks as expected
+      * Check that birth outcome count observer is functioning as expected (if fix is implemented prior to running)
+      * Check that background morbidity has been excluded
     -

 .. list-table:: Outstanding V&V issues
   :header-rows: 1